ltutech/teamdashboard_data/readme.md

 # Team Dashboard data

-This is an rough JSON api for Team Dashboard to plug different api on it.
+This is a rough JSON api for Team Dashboard to plug different api on it.

 ## How to: